climateclock/climate-clock-kit/instructions/instructions.md

 ---

-# Try it out
+# Turn it on!

 ### Materials:
 * Your brand new CLIMATECLOCK
 * [5V 4000mA Switching Power Supply](https://www.adafruit.com/product/1466)
-* Ethernet cable connected to the internet (a WiFi router or the box from your ISP should work, we just need something with DHCP)
+* Ethernet cable connected to the internet (plugging into a WiFi router, or the box from your ISP should work, anything that automatically gives out IP addresses with DHCP should do the trick)

 <img src="E_materials.jpg" width=50%>